openjdk/guide/src/guide/jbs-jdk-bug-system.md

    * Well contained issues that seem to be easy to fix: [[starter]{.jbs-label}](#starter)
    * Enhancements that are pure cleanups: [[cleanup]{.jbs-label}](#cleanup)
    * Project specific issues usually have their own labels as well
 1. Managing regressions - for a bug (B) where behavior has _incorrectly_ changed from a previous fix (A) sure that the label [[regression]{.jbs-label}](#regression) is added.
-Once it is known what fix caused the regression a 'caused by' link should be added to 'B' or a causes link to 'A'.
+Once it is known what fix caused the regression a [caused by]{.jbs-value} link should be added to 'B' or a causes link to 'A'.
 A ‘causes’ link would be added to A if after the integration or release of A, it is found that additional work needs to be done.
 This might be that extra work in another area forgotten and needs to be completed or the more common case would be that a fix ‘causes’ a change of behavior (intentional or otherwise).
 If 'A' has been identifed as well as a caused-by link to that issue and set the [Introduced in Build]{.jbs-field} and [Introduced in Version]{.jbs-field} fields of 'B', based on which release 'A' was fixed in.
-Do not add a `caused by` link if there was no specific product fix which _caused it_, for the additon of a test which finds an underlying problem should not be linked.
+Do not add a [caused by]{.jbs-value} link if there was no specific product fix which _caused it_, for the additon of a test which finds an underlying problem should not be linked.

 At this point move the issue into the [Open]{.jbs-value} state.